2020 Gold Britannia 1oz Coin

 Our expert opinion

 The newest version of the Britannia 1oz gold coin is always one of our best sellers.
 Quite simply, it ticks all the boxes.
 For investors, the 1oz size reduces production cost when compared to smaller coins.
-It’s mass produced at the Mint and finished to bullion standard, lending itself to a value investment.
+It’s mass-produced at the Mint and finished to bullion standard, lending itself to be a valuable investment.
 For UK investors, the £100 face value can be a huge cost saving when it comes to selling.
 That’s because the face value qualifies the coin as legal tender and therefore the Treasury can’t tax you on any Capital Gains made when selling the coins.
 Quantity discounts run deep too, so you’re rewarded with reductions as you increase the amount you buy.
-When selling, the Britannias also pay well.
+Buy 2020 gold Britannias with confidence as when selling, the Britannia gold coins also pay well.

 |Tags:||Best Seller, britannia coin, Tax-Free gold coins|